kyledross/ifr-1_plugin/.junie/guidelines.md

 # Project Guidelines

 - Keep this document up-to-date when there are any architectural or functional changes to the project.
+- If any temporary files are created as part of the agent's work, they should be removed at the end of a task unless they are essential for later tasks.

 ## Reference Project
 - The `IFR-1_Native` project (located at `../IFR-1_Native`) is the primary reference for this project.